 This advice forms the basis of ISO 27001, the international standard that describes best practice for an ISMS (information security management system).

-The Standard is based around risk assessments, enabling organisations to tailor their defences to their specific needs.
-This process ensures that you’re doing everything in your power to prevent security incidents.
+By following ISO 27001’s risk-based approach, you can tailor your defences to your specific needs.
+This process ensures that you’re doing everything in your power to prevent security incidents as efficiently as possible.

 How to implement ISO 27001

 Implementing ISO 27001 isn’t straightforward, but it’s not as complex as you might think.
 The process can take anywhere from three months to a year, depending on the size of your organisation and your implementation team.